pnp/pnpcore/docs/articles/consumer/configuring authentication.md

 $app = Initialize-PnPPowerShellAuthentication -ApplicationName "PnP.Core.SDK.Consumer" -Tenant contoso.onmicrosoft.com -OutPath c:\temp -CertificatePassword (ConvertTo-SecureString -String "password" -AsPlainText -Force) -Scopes "MSGraph.Group.ReadWrite.All","MSGraph.User.ReadWrite.All","SPO.Sites.FullControl.All","SPO.TermStore.ReadWrite.All","SPO.User.ReadWrite.All" -Store CurrentUser
 ```

-The above command will register for you in Azure Active Directory an app with name `PnP.Core.SDK.Consumer`, with a self-signed certificate that will be also saved on your filesystem under the `c:\temp` folder, with a certificate password value of `password` (you should provide your own strong password, indeed).
+The above command will register for you in Azure Active Directory an app with name `PnP.Core.SDK.Consumer`, with a self-signed certificate that will be also saved on your filesystem under the `c:\temp` folder (remember to create the folder or to provide the path of an already existing folder), with a certificate password value of `password` (you should provide your own strong password, indeed).
 Remember to replace `contoso.onmicrosoft.com` with your Azure AD tenant name, which typically is `company.onmicrosoft.com`.
 The permissions granted to the app will be:

    - SharePoint -> Application Permissions -> Sites -> Sites.FullControl.All
    - SharePoint -> Application Permissions -> TermStore -> TermStore.ReadWrite.All